All Year: Yes

 We host national and international groups that facilitate learning in a range of personal and spiritual development subjects such as yoga, meditation, gongs/drumming, Zen meditation.

 Based on a small country estate, we have a Victorian walled garden, which is being developed over time into an oasis of food production and a wildlife haven.
-We have inherited a much neglected garden and a lot of the work this year is in restoration, as well as trying to build new areas and grow new things in a more natural, sustainable and friendly manner - including permaculture concepts.
+We have inherited a much neglected garden and a lot of the work this year is in restoration, as well as trying to build new areas and grow new things in a more natural, sustainable and friendly manner.

 We grow many vegetables, herbs and flowers using organic gardening techniques.
-If you have gardening/ permaculture experience, these are very welcome and will be embraced.
+If you have gardening experience, this is very welcome and will be embraced.
 If not, a 'can do' attitude is all that is needed, and we can teach you!

 We love to host enthusiastic, hard working volunteers that have a keen interest in growing food or just growing in themselves.